 The GE real estate, equipment and line of credit agreements (collectively the "GE Debt Agreements") are secured by liens on all of the property of Apio and its subsidiaries.
 The GE Debt Agreements contain customary events of default under which obligations could be accelerated or increased.
 The GE Capital real estate and equipment loans are guaranteed by Landec, and Landec has pledged its equity interest in Apio as collateral under the line of credit agreement.
-The GE Debt Agreements contain customary covenants, such as limitations on the ability to (1) incur indebtedness or grant liens or negative pledges on Apio's assets; (2) make loans or other investments; (3) pay dividends, sell stock or repurchase stock or other securities; (4) sell assets; (5) engage in mergers; (6) enter into sale and leaseback transactions; and (7) make changes in Apio's corporate structure.
-In addition, Apio must maintain a minimum fixed charge coverage ratio of 1.10 to 1.0 if the availability under its line of credit falls below \$7.5 million.
-Apio was in compliance with all financial covenants as of May 25, 2014 and May 26, 2013.
-Unamortized loan origination fees for the GE Debt Agreements were \$964,000 and \$1.2 million at May 25, 2014 and May 26, 2013, respectively, and are included in other assets in the Consolidated Balance Sheets.
+The GE Debt Agreements contain customary covenants, such as limitations on the ability to (1) incur indebtedness or grant liens or negative pledges on Apio's assets; (2) make loans or other investments; (3) pay dividends, sell stock or repurchase stock or other securities; (4) sell assets; (5) engage in mergers; (6) enter into sale and leaseback transactions; or (7) make changes in Apio's corporate structure.
+In addition, Apio must maintain a minimum fixed charge coverage ratio of 1.10 to 1.0 if the availability under its line of credit falls below \$12.0 million.
+Apio was in compliance with all financial covenants as of May 31, 2015 and May 25, 2014.